Isn’t it an amazing feeling to see a surge in your website traffic?

 That’s right, in those AdWords ads.

-These ads cost a lot to companies, but are effective in delivering over 300% ROI to them.
+These ads cost a lot to online marketing companies, but are effective in delivering over 300% ROI to them.

 You use them because they’re put up after thousands of split-tests to find the exact words that appeal the most to customers and get clicks.